Madhava-mng/pyloadart/README.md

 # pyloadart
-It displays loding like structure in loopy statement (package)
+It displays loading like structure in loopy statement (package)

 ```bash